Fit for a King

-Fit for a King is a 1937 American film starring Joe E. Brown and directed by Edward Sedgwick.
+Fit for a King is a 1937 American comedy film starring Joe E. Brown and directed by Edward Sedgwick.

-Plot summary
+Plot

-Newspaper reporter "Scoops" (Brown) is sent out on assignment, to investigate the failed assassination attempts on Archduke Julio (Harry Davenport).
+Newspaper reporter "Scoops" is sent out on assignment, to investigate the failed assassination attempts on Archduke Julio.

-Trying to get the story, he runs into Jane Hamilton (Helen Mack) who is really Princess Helen.
+Trying to get the story, he runs into Jane Hamilton who is really Princess Helen.
 He doesn't realize that she is the story: a princess in exile, in danger of assassination; and, falling in love with "Scoops", while engaged to a prince.

 The film ends with a wild chase and a shootout with machine guns.
 The question is, who will survive to tell the tale?